 The 1st Corps of Cadets was organized in 1741 as a company of young gentlemen like John Hancock, who had the time and money to serve as the ceremonial honor guard for the royal governors.

-The 1st Corps mission evolved over the years, and by 1890 members decided they needed a place to meet, train and store their weapons.
+The 1st Corps mission evolved over the years.
+By 1890, members decided they needed a place to meet, train and store their weapons.
 They commissioned William Gibbons Preston to design a granite, castlelike structure that could withstand crowd violence.
 Preston included a six-story tower.
 To pay for the building, the 1st Corps raised money through public subscription and annual comic operettas.
 Known as the Cadet Theatricals, members of the all-male cast played both men and women at the Tremont Theatre (now the site of a Loew’s Multiplex).

 The Evolution of Julian Eltinge